Agoric/documentation/main/wallet-api.md

 # Agoric Wallet

-This page documents that *Agoric Wallet*, including its use of *petnames*, its place in the Agoric Platform architecture, accessing it via the *REPL* (*Read-Eval-Print Loop*), and the Wallet API.
+This page documents the *Agoric Wallet*, including its use of *petnames*, its place in the Agoric Platform architecture, accessing it via the *REPL* (*Read-Eval-Print Loop*), and the Wallet API.

 ## Wallet and Agoric Architecture